 Control (UI) Default Value Function + Add Node button N/A Click to add a new Interface Control and open its parameters.
 Filter N/A Filter the list of Interface Controls by name or type.
 Type in the text field to start filtering.
 A list of matching controls are displayed.
-Click the Select All Matching button to display the parameters for state visibility The state of the parameter or page for the control to affect. visibility - Depending on the condition, displays or hides the parameter or page specified in the targetName parameter. lock - Depending on the condition, locks or unlocks the parameter or page specified in the targetName parameter, making any edits impossible if locked. targetType parameter Select whether to apply the condition on either: parameter - The operation affects a single parameter. page - The operation affects a page containing one or more parameters. targetName N/A Specifies the name of the chosen parameter or page.
+Click the Select All Matching button to display the parameters for state visibility visibility - Depending on the condition, displays or hides the parameter or page specified in the targetName parameter. lock - Depending on the condition, locks or unlocks the parameter or page specified in the targetName parameter, making any edits impossible if locked. targetType parameter Select whether to apply the condition on either: parameter - The operation affects a single parameter. page - The operation affects a page containing one or more parameters. targetName N/A Specifies the name of the chosen parameter or page.
 Note: The name must be identical to the one displayed in the NetworkMaterial node's Material Interface. definitionStyle operator tree Selects how to set up the condition: